 Buy a Quality Camera Bag

 When you purchased your camera, you may have also bought a camera bag to carry it around.
 The quality of your camera bag does matter if you are shooting in dangerous conditions often.
-Making a one-time purchase of a camera bag which can hold your gear and protect it from damage is something you can include in your financial decisions (especially since it saves you from purchasing new equipment on a regular occasion).
+Making a one-time purchase of a secure camera bag which can hold and protect photography gear from damage is something you can include in your financial decisions (especially since it saves you from purchasing new equipment on a regular occasion).

 Know What Your Camera Needs